yanghui-wang/yanghui-wang.github.io/_pages/about.md

   - /about.html
 ---

 I'm currently a financial crime data consultant at PwC London.
+Prior to that, I obtained my Master of Science in [Statistical Science](https://www.stats.ox.ac.uk) at [Univeristy of Oxford](https://www.ox.ac.uk) in 2022.
+My dissertation is on Model Comparison in Levy Stochastic Volatility Markets, supervised by [Prof. Matthias Winkel](https://www.stats.ox.ac.uk/people/matthias-winkel)

-Prior to that, I obtained my Master of Science in Statistical Science at Univeristy of Oxford and Bachelor of Science in Applied Mathematics and Statistics from University of California, Los Angeles (UCLA).
+I obtained my Bachelor of Science in [Applied Mathematics](https://ww3.math.ucla.edu) with [Specialization in Computing]https://www.math.ucla.edu/sites/default/files/ugrad/Majors,%20Minors%20&%20Spec/pdf/Specialization.pdf) as well as a Bachelor of Science in [Statistics](https://statistics.ucla.edu) from [University of California, Los Angeles (UCLA)](https://www.ucla.edu) in 2020.

 My research interest lies in Explainable AI (XAI) in Finance, Regtech and Fintech.